avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Code Complication.md

 ***

-# Different Tools for java compilation
+# Different Tools for Java compilation

 In the Java ecosystem, there are several tools commonly used for compiling Java code.
 Here are some of the prominent ones

-**1.Java Compiler (javac)**: The standard Java Compiler provided with the Java Development Kit (JDK).
+**1.Java Compiler (Javac)**: The standard Java Compiler provided with the Java Development Kit (JDK).
 It is a command-line tool for compiling Java source code files (.java) into bytecode (.class) files.

 **Example**